briankim1512/BEProject/README.md

 python server.py
 ```

-into the server and connect to the server by using your localhost IP and
+into the terminal and connect to the server by using your localhost IP and
-port 8080
+port 8080.
+(Make sure you're doing this through the vagrant ssh instance.)